 Colonial Williamsburg sprawls over 301 acres – you’ll see authentic 18th-century structures and hundreds of stately homes, charming shops and public outbuildings that have been meticulously reconstructed on their original foundations.
-Centuries fall away as affable character guides lead your student travel group thru garden gates, quiet courtyards and shadowy doorways; can you hear the rattle of wagon wheels on cobblestone or the contented cluck of a Colonial hen?
+Centuries fall away as affable character guides lead your student travel group through garden gates, quiet courtyards, and shadowy doorways; can you hear the rattle of wagon wheels on cobblestone or the contented cluck of a Colonial hen?
 Do you smell the coal smoke and start, just a bit, a blacksmith’s hammer meets cast anvil, forging a shoe for a patriot’s faithful steed?
-This tour of Colonial Williamsburg is a fantastic way to kick off your student group’s amazing 3 day educational excursion!
+This tour of Colonial Williamsburg is a fantastic way to kick off your student group’s amazing 3-day educational excursion!

 The Original Ghosts of Williamsburg Tour

-The family-friendly Original Ghosts of Williamsburg Candlelight Tour has been treating guests to their special brand of delightfully frightening evening entertainment for nigh onto a quarter century!
-The tour company bases their popular evening outings on acclaimed author L.B.
-Taylor’s “The Ghosts of Williamsburg”; expert story tellers neatly weave nearly a dozen of his exclusive tales into the fabric of a perfectly spooky-yet-informative stroll through the darkened streets of Colonial Williamsburg.
+The family-friendly Original Ghosts of Williamsburg Candlelight Tour has been treating guests to their special brand of delightfully frightening evening entertainment for nigh onto a quarter-century!
+The tour company bases its popular evening outings on acclaimed author L.B.
+Taylor’s “The Ghosts of Williamsburg”; expert storytellers neatly weave nearly a dozen of his exclusive tales into the fabric of a perfectly spooky-yet-informative stroll through the darkened streets of Colonial Williamsburg.
 P.S.: Don’t forget your cameras!

 Library of Congress